-- the balance of college curriculum to include an appropriate mix of basic skills, careertechnical and transfer courses appropriate to the community college mission and community needs - the development of the "whole student" - the perceived quality of the program - any constraints that have affected enrollments in other similar programs in the state - the duplication or uniqueness of the program within the College service area and the existence of equivalent programs in the surrounding area - support and recommendations of the advisory committee (CTE programs) - the ability of students to complete their degrees or certificates in a timely fashion and transfer to universities

-Quantitative Indicators include, but are not limited to:

-- projected enrollment trends - number of faculty and support staff needed - capital outlay and supplies needed - frequency of course/section offerings - projected demand for the program in the future and labor market demand (as applicable) - potential employment placement rate of students in the job market over the next 3-5 years as estimated by market analysis for the college service area and state - c) Program Evaluation Committee Recommendation Report: The Program Evaluation Committee will issue a written report and recommendation to the faculty initiator(s), Academic Senate, Curriculum Committee, Academic Affairs Council, College Planning Council, and Vice President of Academic Affairs based upon the analysis of the Program Proposal Request and Narrative and consideration of the qualitative and quantitative factors outlined above.
-The evaluation committee's report must include the following: - a recommendation to proceed or discontinue steps to establish the new program - a summary of the reasons for the recommendation - an assessment of the recommendation's impact on the balance of the college curriculum, budget, and consideration of the impact on students, faculty and staff (if a positive recommendation results) - community and industry partnerships established as a result of program implementation - 3) Curriculum development: If the Program Evaluation Committee recommends the program be advanced for curriculum development, faculty initiator(s) complete the development of program curriculum.
+the balance of college curriculum to include an appropriate mix of basic skills, career-technical and transfer courses appropriate to the community college mission and П community needs the development of the "whole student" the perceived quality of the program any constraints that have affected enrollments in other similar programs in the state the duplication or uniqueness of the program within the College service area and the Ш existence of equivalent programs in the surrounding area П support and recommendations of the advisory committee (CTE programs) Ī the ability of students to complete their degrees or certificates in a timely fashion and transfer to universities Qua ntitative Indicators include, but are not limited to: projected enrollment trends number of faculty and support staff needed capital outlay and supplies needed frequency of course/section offerings projected demand for the program in the future and labor market demand (as applicable) potential employment placement rate of students in the job market over the next 3-5 years as estimated by market analysis for the college service area and state c) Progr ram Evaluation Committee Recommendation Report: The Program Evaluation Comr nittee will issue a written report and recommendation to the faculty initiator(s), Acad emic Senate, Curriculum Committee, Academic Affairs Council, College Planning Coun cil, and Vice President of Academic Affairs based upon the analysis of the Program Propo osal Request and Narrative and consideration of the qualitative and quantitative rs outlined above.
+The evaluation committee's report must include the following: recommendation to proceed or discontinue steps to establish the new program summary of the reasons for the recommendation in assessment of the recommendation's impact on the balance of the college curriculum, budget, and consideration of the impact on students, faculty and staff (if a positive recommendation results) community and industry partnerships established as a result of program mplementation

+3) Curriculum development: If the Program Evaluation Committee recommends the program be advanced for curriculum development, faculty initiator(s) complete the development of program curriculum.
 With guidance from the curriculum chair and dean, the faculty initiator(s) complete(s) all course outlines and catalog materials for review and approval by the curriculum committee.
-The curriculum chair also guides in the development of materials needed for submission to the Chancellor's Office and (for CTE programs) the Regional Occupational
+The curriculum chair also guides in the development of materials needed for submission to the Chancellor's Office and (for CTE programs) the Regional Occupational Consortium.

-Consortium.
 A CTE Program may be submitted to the Regional Occupational Consortium prior to or at the same time as submission to the Curriculum Committee.
-Upon successful approval of all program elements by the Curriculum Committee, and recommendation by the Regional Occupational Consortium, the program and courses will be submitted by the Office of Academic Affairs to the Office of the Superintendent/President.
+Upon successful approval of all program elements by the Curriculum Committee, and recommendation by the Regional

+Occupational Consortium, the program and courses will be submitted by the Office of Academic Affairs to the Office of the Superintendent/President.
 Provided adequate resources have been identified to support the implementation of the program, the program and courses will be placed on the agenda of the Board of Trustees for approval consideration.